 There is often humidity in the containers due to condensation.
-This needs to be taken into account especially in Finland, where the weather conditions vary a lot.
+This needs to be taken into account in Scandinavia and other locations, where the weather conditions vary a lot.
 Humidity can be reduced with special air dryers designed for containers and/or separate heating.

 Ventilation in the containers

 Normal shipping containers have two ventilation holes.
-Even a small drift of air will help to keep goods dry in a container, and ventilation can be enhanced for example with the following methods:
+Even a small drift of air will help to keep goods dry inside a container, and ventilation can be enhanced for example with the following methods:

 Drilling holes to the upper part of the back wall and the lower part of the door of the container (or vice versa), which allows air to move in the container.